What is it, exactly?

 Hematologic side effects have included eosinophilia [an increase in eosinophils, a kind of white blood cell], neutropenia [a decrease in another kind of white blood cell], thrombocytopenia [a decrease in the number of platelets] and hemolytic anemia [anemia caused by the destruction of red blood cells].[Ref] 9/

-So you see, all of the blood is disordered!
+So you see, all of the blood is disordered, the whole package!
 Is it really a surprise that blood diseases are on the rise?

 What If I Don’t Have ITP?